jklymak/Phy426/docs/LabProject/index.md

      between "Results" or "Conclusions" and "Discussion".
 If you proved x depends on y, that is a conclusion.
 If you suspect x depends on y, that is Discussion
-   - Discuss unknowns in your results, and try to discyss what you would do next time to improve or build in your experiment.
+   - Discuss unknowns in your results, and try to discuss what you would do next time to improve or build in your experiment.